seyedsaeedneo/Github-Finder/README.md

 ![](demo.gif)

-clone the repositiry and run the following :
+clone the repository and run the following :

 ```
 npm install